-Overall Apr 1 thru Jun 30, 2009 To Date
+Overall Jan 1 thru Mar 31, 2010 To Date

 Total Projected Budget from All Sources N/A \$5,000,000.00

 Total CDBG Program Funds Budgeted N/A \$5,000,000.00

 Program Funds Drawdown \$0.00 \$0.00

 Obligated CDBG DR Funds \$0.00 \$0.00

 Expended CDBG DR Funds \$0.00 \$0.00

+The New York City Department of Housing Preservation and \$0.00 \$0.00

 Match Contributed \$0.00 \$0.00

 Program Income Received \$0.00 \$0.00

 Program Income Drawdown \$0.00 \$0.00

 PROJECT DESCRIPTION: LMDC has allocated \$5,000,000 for capital improvements at Knickerbocker Village, a 1,584-unit development built in 1934, which consists primarily of low and moderate income tenants.
 Located on the Lower East Side, Knickerbocker Village is operated by a Limited Dividend Housing Company (Housing Company) under Article IV of the New York State Private Housing Finance Law (Article IV), and supervised by the New York State Division of Housing and Community Renewal (DHCR).
 The funds would serve to benefit the primarily low and moderate income residents by providing for necessary capital improvements that would otherwise result in assessments and related rent increases.
-Such improvements would include repair or replacement of the elevator systems and parapet replacement or reconstruction throughout Knickerbocker Village.
+Such improvements include repair or replacement of the elevator systems and parapet replacement or reconstruction throughout Knickerbocker Village.

 PROPOSED BENEFICIARIES: The capital improvements at the development would benefit the tenants of Knickerbocker Village.
 Based on 2004 submissions regarding 2003 income for 1213 households, only 149 households reported incomes greater than 80% of AMI.
 Knickerbocker Village is also the home of 207 tenants that are on SCRIE (Senior Citizen Rent Increase Exemption).

 SELECTION OF BENEFICIARIES: Knickerbocker Village was identified by the LMDC and the City of New York as a means to preserve affordable housing units.
 The LMDC grant will preserve affordability of the development to its tenants and perform needed improvements without transferring costs to the tenants.

-Knickerbocker Village is located within the LMDC catchment area south of Houston Street on Monroe Street, bound by Chatherine, Cherry, and Market Streets.
+Knickerbocker Village is located within the LMDC catchment area south of Houston Street on Monroe Street, bound by Catherine, Cherry, and Market Streets.